Five DVDs laid out card style

 Released: 1996

 We got a VHS tape, ladies and gentlemen!
 A very special one, in fact.
 As a final homage to their parade of dazzling neon and childlike wonderment, the House of Mouse released this tape for future generations to enjoy.
 I personally remember throwing on this movie before the family’s big magical trip to Southern California, nearly killing my VCR in the process.
 It was like an amusement park pregame for kids!
-Although the physical tape was half-baked at the intro and Cinderella’s performance could go with a few fewer benzos, I still got a sense of nostalgia watching this mouse-shaped gem.
+Although the physical tape was half-baked at the intro and Cinderella’s performance could go with fewer benzos, I still got a sense of nostalgia watching this mouse-shaped gem.

 Read more of Alton’s exclusives: